-It’s now time to do my August Favourites post and video, to bring myself up to date, before I get into an eventful September.
+It’s now time to do my August Favourites post and video, to bring myself up to date before I get into an eventful September.
 August was again busy on the social media front, and there was important stuff going on at home too.
 But I also had time to go out and do a nice variety of things as well.
 So it was another productive and enjoyable month, and I hope you enjoy reading about it.

 Time for another monthly favourites post, and April was very busy for me.
 There were a couple of big important events, a couple of interesting museum visits, vanother theatre trip, and a few nice walks now that the weather’s improving.
 So I hope you enjoy this little post and video recap of what I got up to.

-So this is the first post, for January.
-This month I’ve been mostly doing things indoors given the cold weather outside.
-So I’ve been going out to various museums, and have also been to the theatre, while at home I’ve been watching a couple of the DVD sets I bought last year, to catch up on those.
-And I’m also making an effort to start listening to more audiobooks this year, as I only did one in 2017, which was bad of me (although, to be fair, book-reading wasn’t top of my to-do list having just moved to a huge city!).
+So I’ve been going out to various museums, and have also been to the theatre, while at home I’ve been watching a couple of the DVD sets I bought last year.
+I’m also making an effort to start listening to more audiobooks this year, as I only did one in 2017, which was bad of me – although, to be fair, book-reading wasn’t top of my to-do list having just moved to a huge city!

-So I’ve been keeping myself entertained in various ways, and I hope you enjoy this post and video recap of the month!
+So I’ve been keeping myself entertained in various ways, and I hope you enjoy this recap, for which I’ve also produced a video as well.

 You must be logged in to post a comment.